pingcap/style-guide/docs/rust/comments.md

 * The first line of a doc comment should be a short and useful summary.
 * Do not write comments which do not add information, e.g., `Gets a Foo from self` on `get_foo`.
 Not everything needs a comment.
 * It can be very useful to add long comments to a module, rather than lots of short comments to each function, to give an idea of the core concepts for a module.
-* Place the single-line and block comment above the code it’s annotating.
+* Place single-line and block comments above the code it’s annotating.
 * Wrap long lines of comments at 80 or 100 characters.
 * Document why a function might panic.
 * Document any unsafe code.